Don Spike

 Kim Min-su (Korean: 김민수; born January 24, 1977), better known by his stage name Don Spike (돈스파이크) is a South Korean singer, composer and entertainer.

 Personal life

 Relationships

-In May 2022, it was reported that Don Spike would hold a wedding with his non-celebrity girlfriend on June 4, 2022.
+In May 2022, it was reported that Don Spike would hold a wedding with his girlfriend on June 4, 2022.

 Drug use allegations

 On September 27, 2022, Don Spike was arrested due to test resulted in a positive test for narcotics of using methamphetamine.
 According to news reports, the Nowon Police Station in Seoul had arrested Don Spike at around 8 pm on the 26th at a hotel in Gangnam, Seoul.